 - Printed and flexible electronics manufacturing is becoming center stage

-Keith McMillen, founder and CEO of BeBop Sensors and avid musician, shared his journey of developing smart fabric cylindrical sensors to analyze a violinist’s bow movement led to utilizing this technology for the Internet of Things and the founding of BeBop Sensors.
+- Keith McMillen, founder and CEO of BeBop Sensors and avid musician, shared his journey of developing cylindrical sensors to analyze a violinist’s bow movement led to utilizing this technology for the Internet of Things and the founding of BeBop Sensors.
 Smart fabric is the core for Bebop’s sensor platform.

-- Dream car in every facet; aesthetics, functionality and environmental impact understates the design of the Blade Car.
-Keith Czinger, CEO and Founder of Divergent discussed the foundation for Blade’s development was deeply rooted in reducing environmental impact while ensuring high performance.
-Divergent reports that manual chassis assembly can be completed within 30 minutes utilizing its’ node network.
-Nodes are manufactured of a metal alloy and produced using 3D printers.
-The light and strong chassis is comprised of these nodes and with carbon fiber tubes.
+- Dream car in every facet; aesthetics, functionality and environment understates the design of the Blade Keith Czinger, CEO and Founder of Divergent, discussed the foundation for Blade’s development was deeply rooted in reducing environmental impact while ensuring high performance.

-Printed Circuit Boards (PCBs) manufactured via additive 3D printing technology, vs. conventional processing labor, material and time intensive processes was demonstrated at NanoDimension’s booth.
+- Printed Circuit Boards (PCBs) – manufactured via additive 3D printing technology vs. conventional processing labor, material and time intensive processes was demonstrated at NanoDimesion’s booth.
 Simon Fried, CMO and Co-Founder of NanoDimension discussed the benefit of 3D printed circuit boards (prototyping in hours vs weeks, design flexibility, process repeatability, …).
-In addition to development the DragonFly 3D printer, NanoDimension has developed a line of specialty conductive inks.
+In addition to development the 3D printers, NanoDimension has developed a line of specialty inks.

 Another show highlight was Demonstration Street, a dedicated area on the show floor for product demonstrations in various stages of development - prototype to commercialization- featured printed flexible displays including posters, e-readers, audio paper, interactive games, OLED displays, electronics in fabrics, interactive printed controls and menus, printed RFID and more.